cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 The therapist suggests including these qualities in descriptions of imagined parent figures, even if they are not initially mentioned by the patient.
 The therapist can draw from the above categories to suggest possibilities for missing qualities.
 These suggestions should be made in a way that does not impose how the imagined parents will manifest the qualities but instead points the patient's attention towards imagining the ways the qualities will appear in their parent figures.

 Additionally, suggested qualities can be based on the opposite of the developmentally disruptive ways of being of the actual parents to effectively counteract those factors and create new attachment representations leading to earned attachment security.

-### Information about a patient’s early experiences with parents can be obtained in several ways.
-The Adult Attachment Interview (AAI; George, Kaplan, & M

 **Obtaining Information about a Patient's Early Experiences with Parents**